 Mount & Blade II: Bannerlord reputation

 One key difference between Bannerlord and the standalone Warband expansion is an increased emphasis on building reputations with different NPCs across Calradia.
 Whereas before the player could act like a mercenary in most situations, recruiting their soldiers from villages and making their own fortune, in Bannerlord you’re somewhat more reliant on gaining the favour of NPCs.
 For example, you can only recruit soldiers from certain NPCs rather than throughout the world, which means the NPC determines the cost of recruitment.
-This can be expensive if you’re drawing your forces from all over the place and paying the highest rates, however if you build up a good reputation with a single recruiter you’ll be able to recruit many more soldiers for the same amount of money.
+This can be expensive if you’re drawing your forces from all over the place and paying the highest rates.
+However, if you build up a good reputation with a single recruiter, you’ll be able to recruit many more soldiers for the same amount of money.

-Mount & Blade II: Bannerlord Setting
+Mount & Blade II: Bannerlord setting

-Mount & Blade II: Bannerlord is 200 years prior to the original game in a fictional land called Calradia.
-Effectively, that still places the action in a medieval setting with pretty much the same weapons, tactics and armours available to the player.
+Mount & Blade II: Bannerlord is set 200 years prior to the original game in a fictional land called Calradia.
+Effectively, that still places the action in a medieval setting with pretty much the same weapons, tactics, and armours available to the player.
 While the setting is fictional, it’s based very rigidly on medieval Europe, and as such adheres to the same social structures and technologies of the era.
-The benefit of it being a fictional setting, however, is that TaleWorlds Entertainment can compress the map so as to include desert, mountainous and tundra regions.
+The benefit of it being a fictional setting, however, is that TaleWorlds Entertainment can compress the map so as to include desert, mountainous, and tundra regions.

 Excited to see or hear more about Mount & Blade II: Bannerlord?
 Let us know in the comments below.